MateuSai/MateuSai.github.io/godot/_posts/2022-02-06-image-manipulation.md

 ---
-last_updated: 2024-02-09
+last_updated: 2024-11-05
-tags: [Godot 4.x, Godot 3.x]
+tags: [Godot 4.x, Godot 3.x, GDScript]
 ---

-Hey bros, I was making a random character generated and I needed to manipulate textures.
+Hey bros, I was making a random character generator and I needed to manipulate textures.
 You know, cropping an image, putting one image on top of another, these things.
 I couldn’t find any tutorial about it, so I will make one myself.

 The project I’m going to use only has two nodes: a Node2D as root, and a Sprite to display the modified image as his child.